 - Align change requests/suggestions with the product roadmap to determine if the SaaS provider is already delivering the update in release.

 - Create a dashboard to monitor the performance of integrations to ensure timely delivery of data to vendors and regulatory bodies.

-- Deploy tools and techniques that eliminate waste from existing business processes and simplify and standardize process flows.
+- Deploy tools and techniques that eliminate waste from existing business processes and simplify and standardise process flows.
 Cognitive/artificial intelligence (AI) tools serving as a virtual workforce, for example, can rapidly improve speed and quality while reducing costs.
 Even simple automations, strategically deployed, are immediately effective.

 - Leverage automation insights to identify automation candidates and ensure that cognitive/AI tools are executing each automation step successfully as planned, even as processes and technologies change.

 To understand the financial impact of the shift from CAPEX to OPEX on any cloud business case, start by accounting for cloud costs in ongoing budgeting and forecasting.
 IT and IT finance can help capitalise cloud implementation costs.
 Be sure to consider the financial implications of writing down IT assets that have “book value” left on amortisation schedules.

 Each step of the transformation journey calls for different parameters:

 - Business case development (early adoption).
 Create an enterprise-wide financial view estimating costs, business drivers and an optimal migration timeline.